hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 - **M:** M phase is the nuclear division of the cell (consisting of prophase, metaphase, anaphase and telophase).

+At the HBC core, we have accumulated a nice list of genes associated with particular cell cycle phases.
 We are going to download the list of cell cycle phase marker genes by **right-clicking** [here](https://github.com/hbc/tinyatlas/raw/master/cell_cycle/Homo_sapiens.csv) and saving to the `data` folder.

 To save the genes in the G2M and S phases as character vectors, we can subset the data frame: